TheColdPrince/fetchme/README.md

 [See also if fastfetch has been packaged for your favorite Linux distro](#Packaging).

-If fastfetch is not packaged for your distro or an outdated version is packaged, [linuxbrew](https://brew.sh/) is a good alternate: `brew install fastfetch`
+If fetchme is not packaged for your distro or an outdated version is packaged, [linuxbrew](https://brew.sh/) is a good alternate: `brew install fastfetch`

 ### macOS